 Once the dresser was stable and ready for painting, Alan removed the drawer pulls.
 I was originally thinking we would paint the dresser blue and then buy different drawer pulls.
 But Jessica did me a solid and came up with the idea of using the spray paint from the highchair.
 We had the spray paint on hand and the color matches perfectly.
 And I didn't have to buy anything else for this project.
 Woot woot!

 This is a nice shot of the drawer pull-painting in progress.
 We even used the same piece of cardboard that we put down when we re-did the highchair.
 As you can see, the pulls are pretty sizable and I'm glad we were able to preserve them.
 The red pops really nicely.
+To paint the dresser we used a paint brush and a roller.
+I have to say that painting with a roller is much smoother and easier.
+Overall it just creates a better look.
+We eventually gave up on the brush and used the roller exclusively.

 Proof that I helped and that we had a fan going during the whole process (plus a window open).
 We applied one coat and let it dry overnight.
 We then did a few touch ups with the sandpaper and smoothed out any clumps of paint before applying the second and final coat of paint.